github/docs/content/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes.md

 If a repository contains more than one README file, then the file shown is chosen from locations in the following order: the `.github` directory, then the repository's root directory, and finally the `docs` directory.

+When your README is viewed on GitHub, any content beyond 500 KiB will be truncated.

 {% data reusables.profile.profile-readme %}

 ## Auto-generated table of contents for README files